paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-1524-national-recording-preservation-foundation.md

 (2)

-  (A) The board consists of nine directors.
+  (A) The board consists of 12 directors.

   (B) Each director shall be a United States citizen.

-  (C) At least six directors shall be knowledgeable or experienced in sound recording production, distribution, preservation, or restoration, including two who are sitting members of the National Recording Preservation Board.
-These six directors shall, to the extent practicable, represent diverse points of view from the sound recording community.
+  (C) At least 8 directors shall be knowledgeable or experienced in sound recording production, distribution, preservation, or restoration, including two who are sitting members of the National Recording Preservation Board.
+These 8 directors shall, to the extent practicable, represent diverse points of view from the sound recording community.

 (3) A director is not an employee of the Library of Congress and appointment to the board does not constitute appointment as an officer or employee of the United States Government for the purpose of any law of the United States.